anynines/rvm-rails-assets/README.md

 ```shell
 "bundle exec rake assets:precompile assets:clean"
 ```

+Buildpack may try to reuse cached layer with assets if SHA256 checksum of assets directories shown above wasn't changed since last run.
+This behaviour may be enabled by setting environment variable `RAILS_ASSETS_DISABLE_CACHING=FALSE`.
+If set, `bundle exec rake assets:precompile assets:clean` will not run if there weren't any changes in these directories.

 Any of environment variables `RAILS_ENV`, `DB_ADAPTER` or `SECRET_KEY_BASE` may be passed as arguments directly to a rake process if project requires them.
 For example passing `--env RAILS_ENV=production`